-The Osceola County Citizen Information Line is a one-stop-shop number to call just before, during and after a disaster.
-The number activates when a need arises, regardless of current or planned Emergency Operations Center activation level.
-Citizens and businesses with specific questions, or those who need to speak with an Osceola County representative should call this number.
+The Osceola County Citizen Information Center line is a one-stop-shop number to call just before, during, and after a disaster.
+The number activates when a need arises, regardless of current or planned Emergency Operations Center activation level to provide disaster related information.
 Citizens can get information on issues such as:

-- Shelter openings and closings to include Special needs shelters
+- Open shelters

-- Curfews
+- Curfew

 - Utilities status

-- Sandbags locations
+- Sandbag locations

-- Schools, government offices and court closures
+- Schools, government offices, and court closures

 - Locations of food and water distribution